 Africa’s foreign development investment has significantly improved over the past decade.
 It is forecasted to have a $150Billion growth by 2015 with Africans themselves leading the investment growth across the continent.
 So without wasting your time, here is a list of top 10 investment ideas and small business opportunities in Africa.

-Top 10 Investment ideas + Small Business Opportunities in Africa
+10+ Small Business ideas & Opportunities in Africa 2017

 Responding to government and non-government tenders is next in the top 10 business opportunities in Africa.
 Since Africa is a fledging industrialized continent, the governments of various countries have an open market policy making it tenders an opportunity for business.